Skip to Content

 Although it takes more work, growing grass between your pavers is a great way to add a soft touch to your landscape design, and it’s surprisingly low maintenance.
 Learn how to grow grass between pavers correctly or troubleshoot your current set-up with these helpful tips.

-Grass growing between pavers.
+grass between concrete pavers.

 Concrete pavers or stone slabs are a convenient way to make a walkway in your yard.
 They allow you to protect your garden soil and plants in high-traffic areas while offering a handy way to get from one place to the next.